ycpcs/cs350-fall2016/assign/assign01.md

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---

-In order to dynamically adjust the size of the backing array, we first note that following the rules discussed in sections 2 and 4 will never lose elements currently in the backing array.
+In order to dynamically adjust the capacity of the backing array, we first note that following the rules discussed in sections 2 and 4 will never lose elements currently in the backing array.
 Thus the steps to resize the backing array
 are:

-	1. Allocate a new temporary array of the appropriate new size.
+	1. Allocate a new temporary array of the appropriate new capacity.
 	2. Copy all the valid elements from the old array to the new.
 	3. Free the memory for the old array (while the pointer is still valid).
 	4. Reassign the old array pointer to the new array address.